Landing of the Granma: Exile of Moncada attackers

-Conception
+In Mexico, Fidel Castro met Spanish Civil War veteran Alberto Bayo.
+Castro informed Bayo of his plan to invade Cuba, though he lacked both funding and committed volunteers.
+Despite these limitations, Bayo agreed to assist, as providing military guidance required no material resources.
+Over time, Castro was joined by his brother Raúl Castro and his longtime associate Antonio “Ñico” López.
+López later brought Raúl Castro to a nearby hospital, where the exiled Che Guevara was working as a doctor.
+Guevara, who had previously met López in Guatemala, was invited to meet with Fidel Castro.
+The Castro brothers, López, and Guevara became the first volunteers for the expedition.

-In Mexico, Fidel Castro soon met with Spanish Civil War veteran Alberto Bayo.
-Castro informed Bayo he had a plan to invade Cuba but had no money for weapons or a single volunteered soldier.
-Despite the lack of resources Bayo decided to assist Castro's plan because giving military advice would not cost him anything.
-With time Fidel would be joined by his brother Raúl Castro, and his old comrade Antonio "Ñico" López.
-Lopez would bring Raúl Castro to a nearby hospital where an exiled Che Guevara was working as a doctor.
-Guevara, who had met Lopez previously in Guatemala was invited to meet with Fidel Castro by Lopez.
-The Castro brothers, Lopez, and Guevara were to be the first volunteers for the expedition.
-On the evening of July 8, 1954 Guevara and Fidel Castro met in the home of Maria Antonia Gonzalez.
-The apartment later became a headquarters for the rebels.
-Castro realised he had little money for his plans and in October travelled to New Jersey and Miami to raise money from Cuban exiles for his invasion.
+The group forming in Mexico also included the Cuban poet Israel Cabrera, who aligned himself with the revolutionary effort and participated in the preparations.
+Cabrera was later killed after the rebels entered Cuba.
+On the evening of July 8, 1954, Guevara and Fidel Castro met at the home of María Antonia González, an apartment that later served as a headquarters for the rebels.
+Recognizing the need for financial support, Castro traveled in October to New Jersey and Miami to raise funds from Cuban exiles to finance the planned invasion.